a11yproject/a11yproject.com/CONTRIBUTING.md

 - Short - Aim for a timed reading length of approximately two minutes.
 - Focused - Keep it digestible and to a single topic.
 Articles that span multiple areas and topics are better broken up.

+## Adding Resources

+Find a great resources that you think will be useful to others?

+- Add to the [resources](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/resources.html) page under the appropriate category.
+- Resources should be listed alphabetically.

 ## Reporting issues
 Notice something inaccurate?
 Noticed something inaccessible on this site?
 You think you can code something up better?